University of Helsinki

 Master’s level; Doctoral level

-Organised by the Methodological Unit at the Helsinki Institute for Social Science and Humanities (HSSH).
+The Methodological unit at the Helsinki Institute for Humanities and Social Sciences (Uni Helsinki) organizes a recurrent Brown Bag Seminar to highlight novel methodological approaches in humanities and social sciences.
 The idea of the meetings is to introduce methodological innovations and cutting-edge research in various disciplines in an easily accessible manner and have an interdisciplinary discussion in an easy-going atmosphere over lunch.
-Bring your own lunch, we bring fresh methodological topics!